-For information about specifying dbspaces that, when unavailable, can be skipped by queries, see "How DATASKIP affects table I/O" on page 5-29.
+For information about specifying dbspaces that, when unavailable, can be skipped by queries, see "How DATASKIP affects table I/O."

 Warning: If a dbspace containing data that a query requests is listed in the DATASKIP configuration parameter and is currently unavailable because of a disk failure, the data that the database server returns to the query can be inconsistent with the actual contents of the database.